How to Find Your Credit Utilization Ratio

 Trying to determine your credit score, how it’s calculated, and how to improve it can seem overwhelming, but it really comes down to just a few key factors.
 One of those factors is your credit utilization ratio.
 Even if you pay your bills on time, and even if you pay off your balances every month, you may still end up with a lower score than you expect because of your credit utilization ratio.

-A good credit utilization ratio is 30 percent, which means that if you’re utilizing more than 30 percent of your available credit on any account, it may have a negative impact on your credit score.
+A good credit utilization ratio is 30%, which means that if you’re utilizing more than 30% of your available credit on any account, it may have a negative impact on your credit score.

 Determining your credit utilization ratio isn’t hard and only takes a few simple calculations.
 You will either need a copy of your latest billing statement for each account you want to calculate, or the most up to date account information available (if you manage your accounts online or with an app).
 You can do your calculations for each individual account or for your total debt.
 You’ll need your most recent balances and current credit limits for each account.